 Garmin designed the Astro 320 GPS Tracker which is used primarily for sporting dogs and hunting.
 This is the top of the line when it comes to GDP technology.

-Garmin also offers the Track & Train System which incorporates more advanced hunting techniques such as teaching dogs to not case what is considered unwanted game.
-These handheld devices are amazing in that they are capable of tracking up to 10 dogs simultaneously, the data updates every 2.5 seconds and the tracking range can be up to 9 miles.
+Garmin also offers the Track & Train System which incorporates more advanced hunting techniques such as teaching dogs to not chase what is considered unwanted game.
+These handheld devices are capable of tracking up to 10 dogs simultaneously.
+Also, the data updates every 2.5 seconds and the tracking range can be up to 9 miles.

 Cheaper Yet Effective Alternatives

 With this device you can track 2 dogs at once with a maximum range of 500-600 acres or about a half mile in any direction.
 If your dog moves out of this range you may lose the signal.
-It is accurate within 9 to 12 feet but does not track altitudes as does the Garmin.
-This is more of a practical solution instead a focus towards hunting.
-When you compare prices this really does seem like a good value.
+It’s accurate within 9 to 12 feet but doesn’t track altitudes like the Garmin.

 Basic Yet Effective Gadget

-If you don’t need a visual handheld display but just want to be able to track down your K9 then you are in luck.
-There is a solution which will set you back less than $100 and it works well according to those who’ve purchased it.
+If you don’t need a visual handheld display but just want to be able to track down your dog then you are in luck.
+There’s a solution which will set you back less than $100 and it works well according to those who’ve purchased it.

-Deciding Which GPS Tracking Device
+Which GPS Tracking Device